krux/kafka-metrics-reporter/README.md

 Releases
 --------
-All releases are available as pre-built jars [here](releases).
-You could also build the source from scratch using Maven.
+All releases are available as pre-built jars [here](https://github.com/krux/kafka-metrics-reporter/releases).
+You can also build the source from scratch using Maven.

     mvn clean package